10701-ML/MIDI-preprocessing/README.md

 # MIDI-Based Music Generation
 *This repo contains the model we used to generate MIDI music, each branch is a model we used, the list below briefly illustrate each model.
 You could switch to any branch use __git checkout__ insturction.
-More detailed information could be found in our report.*
+More detailed information could be found in our report.
+You could also visit https://github.com/10701-ML/MIDI-preprocessing.git to find our code.*

 * __dictionary__: A simple embedding-based LSTM implementation.